 As cord-cutting becomes more popular, TV networks have responded by bringing their popular cable channels to the internet.
 That means you no longer need expensive satellite or cable TV service to watch local news, sports, and your favorite shows.

 But with all this competition comes more confusion.
 Between Sling TV, YouTube TV, Hulu + Live TV, and others, cord-cutters have a lot to think about.
-Each service has its own quirks and caveats, and their channel lineups are constantly in flux.
+Each service has its own quirks and caveats, and their channel lineups (and increasingly, their prices) are constantly in flux.

 We created this guide to make your decision easier.
 It compares the features of all the current TV streaming bundles, lists which devices each one supports, provides a full side-by-side channel list, and provides our bottom-line recommendations.
 It also shares the latest TV streaming news, and links to our in-depth reviews, where you can learn more about how each bundle works.

 Updated July 3, 2020 to add information about recent price hikes by YouTube TV and FuboTV.
 Despite the steep $15-per-month increase in YouTube TV’s subscription cost, it remains our top pick overall in this category.

 Best TV streaming service